-This free guide is designed for Project Managers, Program Management Leads, HR, Hiring Managers, Change Management Project Leads, Recruiters, and other Project Management Practitioners.
+This free guide is designed for Project Managers, Senior Project Managers, Program Management Leads, HR Staff, Hiring Managers, Change Management Project Leads, Recruiters, and other Project Management Practitioners.

-If you are a project manager who is seeking a new project role, this guide provides you with a step-by-step overview, best project management skills and resume buzzwords, and everything you need to know to increase the success of your resume.
+- If you are a new or very experienced project manager who is seeking a project management role, this guide provides you with a step-by-step overview, best project management skills and resume buzzwords, and everything you need to know to increase the success of your resume.

-If you are a hiring manager, HR, or recruiter, this complete guide provides you with a list of project management resume key skills and keywords for screening the resumes of project management job seekers to identify the best candidates.
+- If you are a hiring manager, HR staff, or recruiter, this complete guide provides you with a list of key project management skills and keywords for screening the resumes of project management job seekers to identify the best candidates.

 Senior Project Manager & Change Management Consultant

-Let’s Quickly Discuss the Interviewing & Selection Process Used by Recruiters
+Let’s Quickly Discuss the Interviewing & Resume Selection Techniques Used by Recruiters

 What should a project manager put on his or her resume?
 What project management skills are needed for a program manager to increase the chances of their PM resume being selected?
 What are the best project management keywords for resumes?